jordems/pollate/README.md

 ## **Live site: [pollate.org](https://pollate.org)**

 Realtime question and debate platform.
-More of a learning project playing around with SocketIO's ability to have realtime frontend, and setting up a CI/CD.
-I am by no means a UI/UX expert, the functionality was the goal not the aesthetics.
+More of a learning project playing around with SocketIO's ability to have realtime front-ends, and setting up a CI/CD.
+I am by no means a UI/UX expert.
+The functionality was the goal, not the aesthetics.

 ### Table of Contents